gobbyo/IoT/docs/tutorial-deployiothub.md

 - **Scalability**.
 IoT Hub is designed to handle large volumes of device data and traffic, making it suitable for use in large-scale IoT deployments.
 - **Integration with Azure services**.
 IoT Hub can be easily integrated with other Azure services, such as Azure Stream Analytics, Azure Functions, and Azure Machine Learning, which can be useful for building more complex IoT solutions.
 - **Customizable routing**.
 IoT Hub allows you to configure custom routes to send device data to different endpoints, such as storage or event hubs.

-Overall, Azure IoT Hub is a powerful and flexible service that can be useful for a wide range of IoT applications, due to its ability to manage devices, provide secure communication, scale to handle large volumes of data, and integrate with other Azure services.

 Before starting, verify your PowerShell variables are set in your PS session:
 - `$rg`